Direct Answer

 What is a Trump Account?

 A Trump Account (formally "Money Account for Growth and Advancement" or MAGA Account) is a new tax-advantaged savings account for American children created by the One Big Beautiful Bill Act (Pub.
 L. 119-21, signed July 4, 2025).
 Children born after December 31, 2024 receive a $1,000 federal seed.
 Annual contributions up to $5,000 are allowed from parents and others.
 Investments are restricted to U.S. equity index funds.
-Distributions begin at age 18.
+Distributions generally begin in the calendar year the child turns 18, and no contributions could be made before July 4, 2026.

 Who receives the $1,000 federal seed?